groue/GRMustache/Guides/runtime/helpers.md

 Our first implementation will fail, since it will return `NSLocalizedString(@"{{name}}", nil)` when localizing item names.

-Actually we now need to feed `NSLocalizedString` with the _rendering_ of the inner content, not the _literal_ inner content.

 Fortunately, we have the `render` method of `GRMustacheSection`, which returns the rendering of the receiver's inner content, in the current context.
+It would return `Delete`, or an item name, in our specific case.

 Now we can fix our implementation: